December 22, 2020

 To have a successful learning organization, your employees will need to feel like they are part of a community.
 This gives them a way to contextualize their learning and allows them to see their progress as a form of ascension into a community of practice.
 This social learning is not only sound in theory but also a learning method that employees find enjoyable and comforting.

 Turning a belief in innovation into a useful practice means having your employees feel free to experiment without the repercussions that come along with failure.
 An LMS can accomplish this by setting up simulations where an employee can attempt new things without stress.
-Using an LMS, a course creator can set up simulations and role-plays where learners won’t fear failure.
+Using an LMS, an online course creator can set up simulations and role-plays where learners won’t fear failure.
 This can be key to unlocking their potential to innovate.

 It’s not enough for individual employees to want to better themselves through education.
 This passion for learning has to be driven from the top.
 When managers come to value having a workforce that wants to improve itself, then they should take a leadership role in offering them that education.

-This can include providing structured courses that employees can attend either in-house or at academies.
+This can include providing structured learning courses that employees can attend either in-house or at academies.
 It can also be done by holding team meetings or training sessions.
 Even things like starting a blog or online discussion group can help.

-In addition to being innovative and forward-thinking, a company needs to instil a mindset for life-long learning amongst its employees.
+In addition to being innovative and forward-thinking, a company needs to instill a mindset for life-long learning amongst its employees.
 That means building a learning organization that proactively gets their employees wanting to improve themselves, rather than just wait for them to feel the need that they should learn more.

 It may not be the case that all employees want to be continually learning.
 For various reasons, they might not have the time or will to pursue new ventures.
 It could occur if they are distracted by real-life issues such as a sick relative or some other issue.
-In this case, we could make time for learning during their regular work hours.
+In this case, we could make time for corporate learning during their regular work hours.

 Another way EdApp can motivate workers towards wanting life-long learning is through gamification.
-Using leaderboards is one way that learning can be gamified so that employees are more engaged.
+Using leaderboards is one way that learning environment can be gamified so that employees are more engaged.
 Another way is through offering real-world rewards, which EdApp allows through its points system in which a course creator can award gift certificates to employees that succeed at their course.

 As we’ve seen in this article, there are many traits we must embrace when building a (virtual) learning organization.
 We’ve seen the importance of embracing innovation, fostering collaborative learning, creating forward-thinking leadership, and pushing for a life-long learning mindset.
 When these conditions are met, the learning organization structure at a company becomes clear.